Last updated: September 21, 2023

 - Burp Scanner cannot handle any authentication that is implemented on the endpoint level.
 However, it can use Burp's normal authentication-handling features when scanning APIs.

-- Burp Scanner only supports server and path parameters if they are of an enumerated type or if example values are provided in the definition.
+- Server and path parameters are only supported if they are of an enumerated type or if example values are provided in the definition.

 Burp Scanner does not support endpoints that require any of the following to be present in the request: